-Livewell Pump, Raw Water Pump and Filter
+Optional Water Pump and Filter

-Once the water pump switch is ON, the water pump supplies water under pressure to the raw water system.
+Once the pressurized water pump switch is ON, the water pump supplies water under pressure to the fresh water system.
 The filter keeps particles from entering the pump reservoir.
 Check the filter periodically and clean if necessary.
 A clogged filter may result in low water pressure to the system.

-Before servicing the filter, turn the water system switch OFF.
+Before servicing the filter, turn the water system breaker OFF and release pressure on the system by opening all faucets.
 To clean the filter, remove screen and rinse with clean water.
 Replace and make sure the O-ring is seated properly when installing the cover.